-Mercedes has announced that the 2014 S-Class will feature an autopilot for stop-and-go traffic which would be the first commercially shipped self-driving vehicle.
+The Mercedes 2014 S-Class features an autopilot for stop-and-go traffic which is the first commercially shipped official self-driving vehicle.
 This system is a combination of automatic cruise-control and enhanced lanekeeping, and works only under 40 km/h.
 There are rumours it may also work at full driving speeds, and reports it has been tested on the Autobahn at very high speeds.

 Mercedes also has more advanced projects in the works, including a multi-camera stereo system aimed at viewing the 3-D world better than ordinary stereo.
 (They called this 6-D) Mercedes has also done some unusual concept demos of the self-driving world of the future, but they are not product driven.